thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 The goal is to compromised one of those accounts to get their rights.

+Group Managed Service Accounts have the object class [msDS-GroupManagedServiceAccount](https://docs.microsoft.com/en-us/windows/win32/adschema/c-msds-groupmanagedserviceaccount) and associated attributes specific to GMSAs.
+These properties include:

+- **msDS-GroupMSAMembership** (PrincipalsAllowedToRetrieveManagedPassword) attribute controls who can request and receive the clear-text password.
-The **msDS-ManagedPassword** attribute contains a BLOB with password information for group-managed service accounts.
+- **msds-ManagedPassword** attribute contains a BLOB with password information for group-managed service accounts.
+- **msDS-ManagedPasswordId** attribute contains the key identifier for the current managed password data for a group MSA.
+- **msDS-ManagedPasswordInterval** attribute is used to retrieve the number of days before a managed password is automatically changed for a group MSA.

 [Get-ADServiceAccount] gets a managed service account (MSA) or performs a search to retrieve MSAs.